kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/generate_k8s_manifests.md

   - 8002
 ```

 We can choose to store the static configuration in JSON and YAML files as needed.
 In addition, the configuration can also be stored in a high-level language that allows more flexible configuration, which can be coded, rendered, and statically configured.
 KCL is such a configuration language.
 We can write KCL code to generate JSON/YAML and other configurations.
-In this article, we focus on the use of KCL to generate and manage Kubernetes resources, and give you a simple and quick start through some simple examples.
-We will expand more in the following articles.

 ## Why use KCL